Skip to main content

 Run in Google ColabRun in Google Colab

-• Generating explanations of low trustworthiness scores
+• Explain low trustworthiness scores

-• Running TLM over large datasets
+• Run TLM over large datasets and handle errors

 Setup

-%pip install --upgrade cleanlab-studio
+%pip install --upgrade cleanlab-tlm

 Explaining Low Trustworthiness Scores

 Explanations will be generated for both prompt() and get_trustworthiness_score() methods.
-Reasons why a particular LLM response is untrustworthy include:
+Reasons why a particular LLM response is deemed untrustworthy include:

 • an alternative contradictory response was almost instead generated by the LLM